Bill Arnsparger

 William Stephen Arnsparger (December 16, 1926 – July 17, 2015) was an American college and professional football coach.
 He was born and raised in Paris, Kentucky, served in the United States Marine Corps during World War II, and graduated from Miami University (Ohio) in 1950.
 Immediately upon graduation, Arnsparger was hired as an assistant coach with the Miami football program, beginning a long career in the profession.

-Arnsparger is best known for serving as a defensive coordinator in the National Football League (NFL) for Miami Dolphins teams that won consecutive Super Bowls (1972 and 1973) and reached another (1982), all under head coach Don Shula.
-Arnsparger's defenses were an important part of the Dolphins' success, and earned two nicknames over his tenure – the "No-Name-Defense" in the 1970s and the "Killer B's" in the 1980s.
-Later in his career, he served as the defensive coordinator for another Super Bowl runner-up, the 1994 San Diego Chargers.
+Arnsparger is best known for two stints as the defensive coordinator for the Miami Dolphins of the National Football League (NFL).
+The Dolphins won consecutive Super Bowls (1972 and 1973) during his first tenure and reached another Super Bowl in 1982 during his second, all under head coach Don Shula.
+Arnsparger's defenses were an important part of the Dolphins' success, and they earned nicknames in different decades – the "No-Name-Defense" in the 1970s and the "Killer B's" in the 1980s.

-Before coaching in the NFL, Arnsparger served as a defensive assistant for several college football teams.
-He was also the head coach of the New York Giants (1974–1976) and the Louisiana State University (LSU) Tigers (1983–1986), and served as the athletic director at the University of Florida (1986–1992).
+Arnsparger served as a defensive assistant for several college football teams before moving to the NFL, and his first job in the league was as an assistant with the Baltimore Colts, also under Shula.
+Between his two stints with the Dolphins, Arnsparger served as the head coach of the New York Giants in the mid-1970s, and after his second stint in Miami, he served as the head coach of the Louisiana State University (LSU) Tigers in the mid-1980s.
+He left LSU to accept the position of athletic director at the University of Florida, a post he held from 1986 until 1992, when he returned to the professional coaching ranks as the defensive coordinator of the San Diego Chargers.
+He retired after helping lead the Chargers to their first Super Bowl berth in 1994.

 Early years

 Arnsparger was born in Paris, Kentucky, in 1926.
 He attended Paris High School, where he was an all-state football player under the school's longtime football and basketball coach, Blanton Collier.
 The relationship would have a major impact on his future career.

-After serving in the United States Marines during World War II, Arnsparger attended Miami University in Oxford, Ohio, where he played for the Miami football team under coach Woody Hayes and was a member of Sigma Chi Fraternity (Alpha Chapter).
+After serving in the United States Marines during World War II, Arnsparger attended Miami University in Oxford, Ohio, where he played for the Miami football team under coach Woody Hayes and was a member of Sigma Chi fraternity (Alpha chapter).
 He graduated with bachelor's and master's degrees in 1950.